Daily Virtuoso

 You’ll be amazed at how effective it can be.

 There’s a reason I started making video tutorials in the early days of YouTube.
 It’s because I wanted violinists everywhere to have access to the best information to solve their problems.
+Every time I’ve found a solution to my own technical challenges, I’ve been eager to share it.
+Why should you have to struggle when there’s an easier way?

 My students are spread around the world, are all ages, and come from all backgrounds and walks of life.
-Even seasoned pros have solved their stickiest technical challenges through my video tutorials:

-Settle or reach higher?
+Settle or Reach Higher?

-Whether you’re a professional musician or a dedicated hobbyist, if you’ve made it down this far, I know that you’ve devoted years or decades of your life to the violin.
+Whether you’re a professional musician or a dedicated hobbyist, if you’ve made it down this far, I know you’ve devoted years or decades of your life to the violin.

 It’s so easy to convince ourselves to settle for where we are now.
 What if we set our sights higher, on something we really want, and end up feeling disappointed and embarrassed?

 I’ve been there, believe me.
 I know how easy it is to lose sight of the great parts of playing the violin.
-Whether you…

 • Are exhausted teaching 30 hours a week